scala/docs.scala-lang/_overviews/scala3-contribution/arch-phases.md

 - creates super accessors representing `super` calls in traits
 - creates implementations of compiler-implemented methods, such as `equals` and `hashCode` for case classes.
-- marks [compilation units][2] that require inline expansion, or quote pickling
+- marks [compilation units][CompilationUnit] that require inline expansion, or quote pickling
 - simplifies trees of erased definitions
 - checks variance of type parameters
 - mark parameters passed unchanged from subclass to superclass for later pruning.